PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 130](images/question130.jpg)

-- [ ] Add an Export declaration to the Outputs section of the original template and use ImportValue in other templates.
+- [x] Add an Export declaration to the Outputs section of the original template and use ImportValue in other templates.
-- [ ] Add Exported: true to the Contentbucket in the original template and use ImportResource in other templates.
+- [ ] Add Exported: true to the ContentBucket in the original template and use ImportResource in other templates.
-- [x] Create a custom AWS CloudFormation resource that gets the bucket name from the ContentBucket resource of the first stack.
+- [ ] Create a custom AWS CloudFormation resource that gets the bucket name from the ContentBucket resource of the first stack.
 - [ ] Use Fn::Include to include the existing template in other templates and use the ContentBucket resource directly.